-TRAINING OPPORTUNITIES AT FULLER PSYCHOLOGICAL AND FAMILY SERVICES
+TRAINING OPPORTUNITIES AT FULLER ARIZONA MENTAL HEALTH SERVICES

-At Fuller Psychological and Family Services (FPFS), we offer a variety of pre- and post-graduate training opportunities for Clinical Psychology and Marriage and Family clinicians.
-All students and post-graduate clinicians receive supervision and/or consultation directly from licensed professionals.
-As our telehealth platform and most of our therapy rooms are equipped with video recording capabilities, clinicians benefit from having videos of their sessions reviewed during supervision.
+At Fuller Arizona Mental Health Services (FAMHS), we offer a variety of pre- and post-graduate training opportunities for Marriage and Family clinicians.
+All students and associate clinicians receive supervision and/or consultation directly from fully licensed professionals.
+Opportunities are available for conducting co-therapy with independently licensed clinicians to complete live mode supervision requirements.
 Further, to help ensure a well-rounded training experience, we make every effort to have each student and post-graduate clinician experience different types of therapy (e.g., individual, child/adolescent, couple/family, and group therapy) using different theoretical orientations (e.g., Cognitive-Behavioral Therapy and Psychodynamic Therapy).
+In addition to gaining hours conducting in person therapy, FAMHS also offers teletherapy services and student and associate clinicians will receive training in conducting telehealth.
 Student performance is tracked using a variety of metrics that are reviewed regularly by clinic supervisors to enable timely and effective training interventions.

 FOR STUDENTS IN THE MARRIAGE AND FAMILY PROGRAM

 Psychotherapy.
-Marriage and Family students typically see an average of six to eight clients per week for 50-minute sessions.
+Marriage and Family students typically see an average of ten to 12 clients per week for 50-minute sessions.
 Each student receives at least one hour of weekly individual supervision and two hours of group supervision.

-All students receive weekly supervision and consultation, overseen by licensed professionals.
+All students receive weekly supervision and consultation, overseen by independently licensed professionals.

 Exposure to a variety of therapeutic modalities and types

-At FPFS, we believe that the best training experience exposes students to a variety of ways to conceptualize and treat clients and to a variety of treatment types.
-For example, each practicum student will receive extensive training in both insight (e.g., psychodynamic) and action/behavioral (e.g., cognitive behavioral) therapies.
+At FAMHS, we believe that the best training experience exposes students to a variety of ways to conceptualize and treat clients and to a variety of treatment types.
+For example, each practicum student will receive extensive training in both insight (e.g., psychodynamic) and action/behavioral (e.g., cognitive behavioral, experiential) therapies.
 Further, we strive to provide opportunities for each student to treat adults, children/adolescents, and couples/families.